celerity/celerity-runtime/docs/range-mappers.md

 > **NOTE**: In Celerity 0.1, range mappers were only used for compute kernels.
 > For master-node tasks (then called master-access tasks), explicit buffer ranges
-> were passed to `get_access`.
+> were passed to `buffer::get_access`.
 These APIs have been unified and range mappers
 > are now required in all cases.
 In master node tasks, the `all` and `fixed`
 > mappers provide equivalent functionality to explicit ranges.